Marcel-Rodekamp/NSL/README.md

 sudo apt install cmake
 ```

-To verify ensure that `cmake --version` returns a version larger then `3.18`
+To verify ensure that `cmake --version` returns a version larger or equal then `3.18`

 The next step is to install `g++11`, following [this blog article](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/)